barefootwriter/KPU/IDEA/dev/biblio.md

 Discusses the uses of art and art-making approaches during professional medical identity formation.
 Shows several examples of successful learner-centered, art-based approaches.

+Pascarella, E., & Terenzini, P. (1991). *How college affects students: Findings and insights from twenty years of research*.
+San Francisco: Jossey-Bass.

+Shows that the social and emotional gains made by students during their time at university are considerably greater than their intellectual gains.